What is a good format for importing data into excel

 Importing data into Excel

 You may need information collected from multiple sources.
 Excel allows for importing data from different sources.
-The following data sources can be imported into a database database at the same time.
+The following data sources can be imported into a database at the same time.

 Importing data from text files